Marco Cecchinato: 2018: First two ATP titles, French Open semifinal, Top 20

 In March, he played and won a Challenger tournament in Santiago, defeating former top 5 player Tommy Robredo en route.

 He won his first ATP title in Budapest after reaching the final as a lucky loser, having lost in the qualifying competition; he thus became the ninth player ever to win an ATP tournament as lucky loser.

 At the 2018 French Open, the 72nd-ranked Cecchinato came from two sets down to win his first Grand Slam match against Marius Copil.
 In the second round, he defeated lucky loser Marco Trungelliti.
 In the third round, he came from a set down to topple 10th seed Pablo Carreño Busta.
 In the fourth round, he beat 8th seed Belgian David Goffin in four sets.
 He then upset former champion Novak Djokovic in four sets (with a 13–11 tiebreaker in the deciding set) to reach his first Grand Slam semifinal.
 His French Open run ended with a loss to Dominic Thiem.
+Cecchinato was the first unseeded men's singles semifinalist at the French Open since Gaël Monfils in 2008, the lowest-ranked man to reach the semifinals since Andrei Medvedev in 1999, and the first Italian man to reach a major singles semifinal since Corrado Barazzutti at the 1978 French Open.
 His semifinal finish moved him to 27th in the world and enabled him, for the first time in his career, to be seeded at a Grand Slam tournament at Wimbledon.

 Despite his first Grand Slam seeding, he lost in the first round in four sets against the young Australian Alex de Minaur.

 Later in July, however, Cecchinato achieved his second career ATP title at the Croatia Open, defeating Guido Pella in the final.
 As a result, he attained a career-best ranking of 22nd in the world.

 At the 2018 Shanghai Rolex Masters, the Italian defeated Gilles Simon and Chung Hyeon to reach the round of 16, where he fell to Novak Djokovic.
 As a result, he climbed to World No. 19 in the singles rankings on 15 October 2018.